vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

 ### Second of alternating days (focus on building)

-* Right hand on 150 lb: I close and keep closed for about 19 to 31 seconds.
-I generally average about 22 to 28 seconds.
+* Right hand on 150 lb: I try to close and keep closed excluding my little finger and then separately excluding my index finger.

-  NOTE ADDED 2024-11-15: In cold weather, when my hands are cold (generally when the ambient temperature is below 16 degrees Celsius), I may sometimes not be able to fully close this hand gripper.
-In such cases, I may defer this portion of the exercise to a later part of the day when it is warmer.
-Alternatively, I may do the exercise with an almost-closed rather than fully-closed position.
+  Starting 2025-05-21, I began being able to close excluding my little finger and hold for more than a second.
+I have not been able to close excluding my index finger yet as of 2025-05-26.

-* Left hand on 150 lb: I close and keep closed for about 10 to 25 seconds.
+* Left hand on 150 lb: I try to close and keep closed excluding my little finger and then separately excluding my index finger.

-  NOTE ADDED 2024-11-15: In cold weather, when my hands are cold (generally when the ambient temperature is below 16 degrees Celsius), I may sometimes not be able to fully close this hand gripper.
-In such cases, I may defer this portion of the exercise to a later part of the day when it is warmer.
-Alternatively, I may do the exercise with an almost-closed rather than fully-closed position.
+  I started trying this on 2025-05-21, but have not yet been successful at either as of 2025-05-26.

 * Right hand on 100 lb with specific fingers excluded: The goal is to increase the strength in specific fingers while still using a total